code-distortion/adapt/README.md

             ->isBrowserTest() // or isNotBrowserTest()
             ->makeDefault(); // make the "default" connection point to this database

-        // define a second database that will be created
+        // define a second database
-        // the DatabaseBuilder $builder2 will contain settings based on the config and properties above
         $connection = 'mysql2';
         $builder2 = $this->newBuilder($connection); /** @var DatabaseBuilder $builder2 **/

-        // you can override them like so:
         $builder2
             ->preMigrationImports($preMigrationImports) // or ->noPreMigrationImports()
             // ...